-2) Select KPis: The KPIs are the performance indicators linked to the defined set of Goal.
+The KPIs are the performance indicators linked to the defined set of Goals.
 Example: If the objective is to generate Sales then the CPA, Conv.
-Rate, conversion etc. should be the KPIs.
-For Branding campaigns, then reach, Impression, clicks, new visitors, bounce rate and user engagement will be the indicators to gauge the performance.
+Rate, conversion, etc. should be the KPIs.
+For Branding campaigns, then reach, Impression, clicks, new visitors, bounce rate, and user engagement will be the indicators to gauge the performance.

-5) Ad copies: Once you have themed your keywords in campaign and ad groups you need to create a compelling message(Adverts).
-While creating adverts, follow AIDA (attention, interest, desire, and action) principle of advertising, grab the Attention of your customer, drive their Interest to your product/services, convince customers that they want your product/service, push customer to take an action (website visit, call, message etc.) and Satisfaction if they end up choosing your website.
+Once you have themed your keywords in campaign and ad groups you need to create a compelling message(Adverts).
+While creating adverts, follow AIDA (attention, interest, desire, and action) principle of advertising, grab the attention of your customer, drive their Interest to your product/services, convince customers that they want your product/service, push customer to take an action (website visit, call, message, etc.) and Satisfaction if they end up choosing your website.

-7) Conversion tracking: Conversion tracking will enable you to gauge your keywords, adverts, ad groups, placements and campaigns performance and track the end goal.
+Conversion tracking will enable you to gauge your keywords, adverts, ad groups, placements, and campaign performance and track the end goal.

-9) Linking: Link your AdWords account to the Analytics, Merchant center, Salesforce, YouTube etc. So, that you can import data from these platforms to your AdWords account.
+Link your AdWords account to the Analytics, Merchant center, Salesforce, YouTube, etc. So, that you can import data from these platforms to your AdWords account.

 After setting up the campaigns and the tracking, below are the campaign setting you must follow for best results

-8) Dayparting: If your business is a time bound entity (example.
-Restaurant, call center etc.) adding day parting will give you a flexibility to run the campaigns during the desired working hours in a day while pausing during the off hours.
+If your business is a time-bound entity (example.
+Restaurant, call center, etc.) adding day parting will give you a flexibility to run the campaigns during the desired working hours in a day while pausing during the off hours.